mfpss95134/ASUS-P8B75-M-LE-HACKINTOSH/README.md

 <br>

 ## Recommended BIOS Settings
-- Please load optimized defaults firstly, then save changes and reboot into BIOS to continue the following parts.
+- Load optimized defaults firstly, then save changes and reboot into BIOS to continue the following parts.

 <br>